-More needs to be done, however.
-Illegal immigration is no longer an issue that can be solved just at the border.
-We must increase our worksite and interior enforcement action against undocumented workers and their employers.
-The federal government must (a) find ways to better meet employer needs by streamlining and expanding U.S. visa programs; (b) aggressively go after private companies which hire undocumented workers by requiring employer use of an electronic employment eligibility verification system (also known as e-verify); and (c) apprehend immigrants who overstay their visas.
-I have cosponsored E-Verify legislation, and supported the STEM Jobs Act to provide green cards to graduates of U.S. universities with advanced degrees in the fields of science, technology, engineering and math.
+As Congress works to craft an immigration package, I will also advocate for the federal government to (a) find ways to better meet employer needs by streamlining and expanding U.S. visa programs; (b) require employer use of an electronic employment eligibility verification system (also known as e-verify); and (c) implement biometric entry-exit visa tracking for those who overstay their visas.
+I have cosponsored E-Verify legislation and supported the STEM Jobs Act to provide green cards to graduates of U.S. universities with advanced degrees in the fields of science, technology, engineering and math.
 Under our current system, we educate scientists and engineers only to send them home to work for our competitors abroad.
 We should modernize our system to keep that knowledge and talent here at home.